Lipton 125th Anniversary Campaign Concept

 Objective: Generate awareness of Lipton's heritage of democratizing tea among tea-drinking Millennials

-Description: Thomas Lipton democratized tea for the masses in 1853 in Hoboken, New Jersey, disrupting an industry that was formerly exclusive to the elite.
-That spirit resonated with innovative Millennials as everything from the toothbrush to mattress industries are being revolutionized and made more and more for the common man.
+Insight: Thomas Lipton democratized tea for the masses in 1853 in Hoboken, New Jersey, disrupting an industry that was formerly exclusive to the elite.
+That spirit resonated with innovative Millennials as everything from the toothbrush to mattress industries are being disrupted.

 Lipton has a rich history of advertising so my research went way back in time.
 I climbed out of that pile of research and used a type treatment that would feel vintage but still very accessible to current customers and used ligatures reminiscent of the fine China Thomas probably used, the kind my mother uses daily.